-- ID cards will be required to be counted present at chapel.
-The School of Medicine Student Affairs Office will not excuse chapel absences because of failure to have an ID card at chapel.
-(Make it a habit to always carry your ID badge with you since it is required for other purposes, including being in the Medical Center and using the Alumni Hall study areas.)
-Drayson Center cards will not work for chapel credit. - Attendance will be taken by scanning your ID card - At the end of chapel, please remain seated and wait for an usher to scan your ID card - Only one ID card will be scanned per person - The users will usher one row at a time and will not be able to scan cards for anyone not in their row
+- Your current student ID badge will be required to be counted present at Chapel.
+To avoid being counted absent, do not use old student badges, employee cards, or Drayson Center cards. - Attendance will be taken by scanning your ID badge. - At the end of Chapel, please remain in your row and wait for an usher to scan your ID badge. - Only one ID badge will be scanned per person. - The ushers will dismiss one row at a time. - The ushers will not be able to scan badges for anyone not in the row in which they were seated for Chapel.